Psypher1/the-language-hub/learn/french/verbs.md

 | ils     | They (masculine)    | ill           |
 | elles   | They (feminine)     | el            |

-Working with verbs makes use of these pronouns
+Verb conjugation makes use of these pronouns

 #### The Formula :